4GeeksAcademy/python-lists-loops-programming-exercises/exercises/03-flip_list/README.md

 # `03` Flip list

 #📝Instructions:
+1. Create a variable new_list
-1. Using a loop, invert the "arr" list.
+2. Using a loop, invert the "arr" list.
+3. Append the result loop into the new_list variable .
+4. With print() function output in the console the result that you have.

 ```js
 Initial list:  [45, 67, 87, 23, 5,  32, 60]